VAT Registration in UAE – How Shuraa Tax Can Help

 • Company contacts information.
 (P.O.
 Box and full address, including building & neighborhood);

-• Turnover statement over the previous 12 months (should be printed on the company’s letterhead, with the owner’s signature and stamp);
+• Bank information for the business.
+(The bank account must belong to the business;) Turnover statement over the previous 12 months and from Jan 2017 (printed on the company’s letterhead, with the owner’s signature and stamp);

-• Does the company work with the customs office?
-If so, provide a customs letter.
+• Anticipated earnings and expenses for upcoming 30 days Does the company work with the customs office?
+If so, provide a customs letter and customs code assigned to the Company.

-How to Obtain VAT Registration in UAE?
+How to Register for VAT in UAE?

-Here are the detailed steps to obtain VAT registration in UAE:
+Here are the detailed steps to obtain VAT registration in UAE

 Determine Your VAT Obligation:

 Identifying if you need to register for VAT in the UAE is the first step.
-As previously stated, you must register for VAT if your taxable supply and imports exceeded the necessary registration level of AED 375,000 in the preceding 12 months or you anticipate that they will do so in the upcoming 30 days.
+As previously stated, you must register for VAT if your taxable supply and imports exceeded the necessary registration level of AED 375,000 in the preceding 12 months or if you anticipate that they will do so in the upcoming 30 days.

 Create an e-Services Account: